 As the pandemic continues, we will see an upswing in IoT usage both in the healthcare industry and other sectors such as manufacturing.
 Therefore, healthcare IoT security, and IoT device security in general, should be top of mind.
 In the wake of two massive cybersecurity attacks, the Biden administration is taking a number of steps to try and improve cybersecurity.

 In December 2020, the Internet of Things (IoT) Cybersecurity Improvement Act was signed into law, this bill is intended to issue recommendations for secure development, identity management, patching, and configuration management for IoT devices and only applies to federal procurement, however, this is a step in the right direction.
 These recommendations are consistent with the National Institute of Standards and Technology (NIST) standards and lays down the framework for a federal law that manufacturers can follow to ensure the safety and privacy of their end users.

-If you are looking for ways to improve security for your IoT devices and more, we recommend establishing tools and programs in alignment with the NIST Cybersecurity Framework.
-It is also key to have prevention, detection, and response plans in place, such as managed detection and response (MDR) services, and have 24/7 security monitoring in place to detect unwanted behavior and reduce the likelihood of an incident.
-Our MDR experts are available to help you build that plan or review your current plan.
+If you are looking at ways to improve security for your IoT devices and more, we recommend establishing tools and programs in alignment with the NIST Cybersecurity Framework.
+It is also key to have prevention, detection, and response plans in place such as a Managed Detection and Response (MDR) services, and have 24 x 7 security monitoring in place to detect unwanted behavior and reduce the likelihood of an incident.
+Our Managed Detection and Response (MDR) experts are available to help you build that plan or review your current plan.
 Learn more about IoT security by registering for our Foundational Security for the Internet of Things (IoT) webinar.